 Between its demographics and the slew of different cannabis companies using LinkedIn, it would be a shame to miss out on all of the amazing opportunities LinkedIn has to offer.
 But in order to do this, understanding LinkedIn’s restrictions and policies is crucial.

 Luckily, there isn’t much to say here, and what there is to say is actually good news.
-Like we said above, LinkedIn lends itself exceptionally well to marijuana businesses.
+As we said above, LinkedIn lends itself exceptionally well to marijuana businesses.

 That leaves room for things like promoting events, publishing educational content, dispensary news and distributing other kinds of content like pictures and videos.